-What is academic coaching?
-Academic Coaching is an available resource for students on Academic Warning or facing academic difficulty.
-Academic Coaching is a working partnership that focuses on the ‘process of learning.'
-Together with a professional coach, students examine their learning styles, habits of working, and current difficulties or barriers to success.
-Then together this team (coach and student) works to create and put in place more effective strategies.
-The aim is to heighten awareness of what it takes to achieve academic success and anchor this with new strategies, a supportive relationship, and personal accountability.
+What is Academic Coaching?
+Academic Coaching is a working partnership that focuses on the "process of learning".
+Together with an Academic Coach, students examine their learning styles, strengths and current barriers to success.
+The coach generates process thinking based questions to trigger problem solving.
+Then together this team (coach and student) work to create and put in place more effective strategies.
+The aim is to heighten awareness of what it take to achieve academic success and anchor this with new strategies, a supportive relationship, and personal accountability.

 Who would benefit?
 Academic Coaching is for students seeking additional academic support, a mentoring relationship, or help utilizing resources and securing academic goals.
 Students at any level that are devoted to improving their study habits should consider academic coaching.

 How do I schedule an appointment?
-At this time, we can only offer Academic Coaching to those advised by Academic Advising Services.
-Let your advisor know if you are interested in setting up an appointment with an academic coach.
+At this time, we can only offer Academic Coaching to those advised by First Year College and Academic Advising Services.
+Let your advisor know if you are interested in setting up an appointment with an Academic Coach.

 Coaching structure: Academic Coaching provides organizational assistance and educational strategies designed specifically to help students improve their academic performance.
 Through weekly meetings, students are offered continual support to improve their overall academic standing and evaluating their strengths, study habits and goals.